Mohmed3del/Ansible/README.md

 The `kubectl` role contains tasks that install kubectl and configure it to work with a Kubernetes cluster. kubectl is a command-line tool for managing Kubernetes clusters.
 Kubernetes is an open-source container orchestration system that can be used to deploy, scale, and manage containerized applications.

+### Enabling TLS/SSL with Let's Encrypt

+Let's Encrypt is a free, automated, and open certificate authority that provides TLS/SSL certificates for website encryption.
+Enabling TLS/SSL with Let's Encrypt ensures that communications between your website and its users are secure and encrypted.

 ## Contributing

 If you'd like to contribute to this repository, feel free to submit a pull request or open an issue.
 Contributions are always welcome!